npm/rfcs/accepted/0000-validate-signatures.md

 We plan to rotate the signing key as part of this effort.
-The CLI command will support a new (ECDSA) signature key, existing PGP signatures and verification workflows will contine work during a deprecation period.
+The CLI command will support a new (ECDSA) signature key, existing PGP signatures and verification workflows will contine work during a 6 month deprecation period.

 The new ECDSA signatures are smaller in size (64 bytes), compared to the existing PGP signature (893 bytes).
 We can stop writing `npm-signature`s on new